mccrmck/Click/README.md

 # Click

-Convenience class for creating various click tracks for use with YAWN and other projects...
+Some fun classes for making click tracks